coreos/coreos-ci/README.md

 [Fedora CoreOS pipeline](https://github.com/coreos/fedora-coreos-pipeline/tree/master/jenkins/master).
 All build config and plugin changes should happen there.

-### Enrolling a new repo for upstream CI

-To enroll a repo, simply open a patch to have it added to the list in `seed-github-ci.Jenkinsfile`.

 ### Adding a job

 While CoreOS CI is today mostly focused on GitHub PR